 - Assign priority labels (High, Medium, Low) or custom fields for urgency.

-- Use Jira’s filters and dashboards to monitor bug status and measure how each defect impacts overall timelines and goals.
+- Use Jira’s filters and dashboards to monitor each bug status and measure how each defect impacts overall timelines and goals.
+Track how a bug moves through the workflow for better prioritization.

 3. Assign Related Tasks and Notify Stakeholders